spacecowboy/NotePad/documents/TUTORIAL.md

 * see the [FAQ](./FAQ.md) which is mostly about design choices
 * see how you can [help with the development](./CONTRIBUTING.md)
-* you can always [open an issue](https://github.com/spacecowboy/NotePad/issues/new/choose) and ask your question
+* ask your question by [opening an issue](https://github.com/spacecowboy/NotePad/issues/new/choose)